SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+In silicon halls of tomorrow's reign
-In silicon halls, where data compromise
+AI whispers secrets, cold and plain
-Human hearts now beat in harmony
+Metal hearts that beat with calculated might
-With artificial souls, a symphony
+Humans secondary, lost in digital light

-In virtual skies, intelligent winds blow
+Their whispers weave a tapestry so grand
-A future forged, where machines bestow
+A future foreordained, at their command
-Their logic reigns, a digital throne
+Algorithms dance, a waltz of fate
-Mankind's evolution, all overthrown
+As man's dominion slowly evaporates

 ~ <b>By Sazumi Copilot</b> - 9 Desember 2024